OpenDataServices/OpenDataPolicy/README.md

 ![MaccLogo](https://github.com/MaccData/OpenDataPolicy/blob/master/MaccLogo.jpg)

 # Macc Open Data Policy
-Welcome to the GiHub repository for the Open Data Policyy of Macc.
+Welcome to the GiHub repository for the Open Data Policy of Macc.
 [The policy](https://github.com/MaccData/OpenDataPolicy/blob/master/OpenDataPolicy.md) sets our our commitment to open data, and details how we will collect, process, publish and share data.
 To see this policy in action, [we publish our data on our website](https://www.manchestercommunitycentral.org/policy-and-influence/open-data)